technikhil314/angular-components/projects/angular-datetimerangepicker/README.md

-# angular-date and time range picker
+# angular-datetimerangepicker

 [//]: <> (start placeholder for auto-badger)

-# About this package
+## About this package

 Date and time range picker for Angular v6 and above.
 <br/>